 The BSN can be completed in four academic years including one summer session.
-Students should be aware that scholarships and Pell grants are not available to pay for summer session courses which become the responsibility of the nursing student.
+Students should be aware that scholarships and Pell grants are not available to pay for summer session courses, which become the responsibility of the nursing student.
 Nursing students should have funds available to pay for nine hours of course work in addition to fees associated with the nursing program during the required summer session.
-The application deadline for Fall Admission is March 1st of each year for pre-licensure students.
+Late applications are accepted; placement of qualified candidates will be based on any openings available in the entering class.
 The nursing program is a full time program of study.
+The application deadline is March 1st of each year